RoyetManalo/Student-Management-System-PHP/README.md

 #STUDENT MANAGEMENT SYSTEM
 This is my first project in web development
+Not live yet
+Cause idk how to deploy php app